MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 {: .language-bash}

 This command tells Sphinx to generate your documentation as html pages.
-With this command, we are building HTML files from the reStructured text files.
+With this command, we are building HTML files from the reStructuredText files.

 Now notice when you type `ls` a some new directories have appeared.